KG416/react-karl/README.md

 ## Styling

 - The CSS extension `SASS` is used in this project.
-- Components and views have separate CSS files (modules) with locally scoped classes. _Please note that element selectors are not locally scoped._
+- Components and views have separate CSS files (modules) with locally scoped classes. _Element selectors are not locally scoped._
 - The `global.scss` file contains global styles and variables.
 - The `index.scss` file contains default settings, fonts, accessibility etc.